Rich Kids on LSD: Legacy

 The band is referenced by Janez Detd. in "My Life My Way", a song from their 2008 album For Better For Worse.

 The band is referenced by The High Speed Scene in "For the Kids", a song from their 2005 album The High Speed Scene.

 RKL's song "Tell Me the Truth" is referenced by Snot in "Mr. Brett", a song from their 1997 album Get Some.

 The beanie boy character appears on the cover of Annihilation Time's 2005 album Annihilation Time II.

+Italian band Overdrive Bonzai dedicated a song called "Jason Sears" to the late vocalist.

+Brazilian crossover/hardcore band Ratos de Porão was also influenced by RKL's attitude on stage.
+"Another thing that really opened our minds was seeing the RKL show, Rich Kids on LSD," said Ratos de Porão vocalist João Gordo.
+"We have to be like those guys."

-Italian band Overdrive Bonzai dedicated a song called "Jason Sears" to the late vocalist.OC Weekly published an article entitled 10 Classic Punk Bands We'd Love to See Reunite, RKL being named as one of the bands.
+OC Weekly published an article entitled 10 Classic Punk Bands We'd Love to See Reunite, RKL being named as one of the bands.

 There were rumors of an "RKLAOKE" show sometime in the Summer of 2006 as a benefit concert to raise money for Sears' children Anthony, Sierra, and Cisco.
 The show would have featured the remaining members of the band playing all the past favorites with different members of the audience.